ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ```

 But we reach the point where we loose some visiblity.
-So let's use the "def area" for define instructions, and keep the REPL for the used expressions...
+So let's use the "def area" for define instructions, and keep the REPL for executions...

 ![my stuff](/blog/2021-09-08-one_day_with_racket/img/05-my_stuff.png)